 Democratic presidential candidate Joe Biden has put forth several proposals that would change the tax code.

 It is unlikely that Biden’s campaign plans would come to fruition just as he is proposed them, even if he wins the election.
-He’d have a better time getting them passed if Democrats also take back the Senate and maintain control of the House.
+He’d have a neater time getting them passed if Democrats also take back the Senate and maintain control of the House.

-Taxes would go up on the wealthy
+Taxes would go up on the rich

 Business taxes would go up

-401(k) retirement accounts may change
+401(k) retirement accounts could change

 Biden can also be proposing to vary the way 401(k) retirement savings accounts are treated in the tax code so as to give low-income earners a bigger tax break up front.
 It would likely mean higher earners would see a smaller tax break than they do now.